-FYS 100 First Year Seminar

-MTH 130 Transition to Collegiate

-Mathematics

-MTH 160 Precalculus Enhanced/

-MTH 161 Precalculus

-WRT 102 Enhanced Argumentative &

-or Analytic Writing

-WRT 105 Argumentative & Analytic
+WRT 105 Argumentative & Analytic or Writing

-Writing

-WRT 0r e e

-WKI 106 Accelerated Argumentative & Analytic Writing

-WRT 108 Enhanced Synthesis &

-Research Writing

-WRT or 109 •

-WKI 109 Synthesis & Research Writing

-8 c.u. s req uired from the following:

-(2 Sci ence courses will satisfy the STS
+8 c.u.s required from the following: (2 Science courses will satisfy the STS competency)

-comp eten cy)

-ppreciation Competency (1 c.u.)

-Comm unica ation Skills Competency (1 c.u.)

-Scient ific & Technical Skills Competency
+Aesthetic Appreciation Competency (1 c.u.)
+Communication Skills Competency (1 c.u.)
+Scientific & Technical Skills Competency (2 c.u.s)

-(2 c.u.s)

-AND

-Multi/ Trans cultural & Global Awareness

-Competency (1 c.u.)

-Proble m So lving & Critical Thinking

-Competency (3 c.u.s)

-OR

-Multi/ Trans cultural & Global Awareness

-Competency (1 c.u.)

-Proble em So lving & Critical Thinking
+Multi/Transcultural & Global Awareness Competency (1 c.u.)
+Problem Solving & Critical Thinking Competency (3 c.u.s)

-Competency (2 c.u.s)

-Comm unity Orientation/Citizenship

-Competency (1 c.u.)
+Multi/Transcultural & Global Awareness Competency (1 c.u.)
+Problem Solving & Critical Thinking

-Note: The required two c.u.s addressing

-the Sc ienti fic and Technical Skills

-v are waived because the
+Note: The required two c.u.s addressing the Scientific and Technical Skills competency are waived because the major's introductory courses address this competency but are not general education courses.

-the Scientific and Technical Skills competency are waived because the major's introductory courses address this competency but are not general education courses.
-Students wishing New Jersey Teaching Certification must be admitted to the B.A. in Education and satisfy the courses listed in the biology co-concentration (see page 93).
+Students wishing New Jersey Teaching Certification must be admitted to the B.A. in Education and satisfy the courses listed in the biology co-concentration (see page 101).
 Should a student decide to major in the discipline exclusively, he/she will need to submit a change of major declaration and satisfy all the requirements.
 Students who wish to double major must complete the requirements of both majors.